Common Names

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-The seed extract of African mango may support weight loss.
-Large-scale clinical trials are needed to further determine its safety and efficacy.
+The seed extract of African mango may support weight loss, but high-quality studies are needed.

-The bark of African mango has been used in traditional medicine for stomach and intestinal ailments, to relieve pain, and to prevent infections.
-The seed extract has been studied and promoted as a weight loss supplement due to its ability to reduce sugar and cholesterol absorption.
-However, side effects have been reported in clinical studies and it may also interfere with the absorption of other medications.
+The bark of African mango has been used in traditional medicine for stomach and intestinal ailments, pain, and infections.
+The seed extract is promoted as a weight loss supplement due to its potential to reduce sugar and cholesterol absorption, but this has not been adequately studied.
+In addition, side effects have been reported and it may interfere with the absorption of other medications.
 More studies are needed to ensure that this product is safe and effective in humans.

-Although used traditionally in Africa, scientific data are lacking to support these claims. -
+Although used traditionally in Africa, data are lacking to support these claims. - Pain

 For Healthcare Professionals